 The produced water from fracking wells tend to be so rich in salt concentration that reverse osmosis is not a viable approach to water recovery.
 In this project, we envision using acetone as an anti-solvent to remove most of the salt from the water as precipitates.
 The recovered water-acetone mixture can then be separated using distillation, so that the acetone can be reused.
 In the project, we would like to determine the phase diagram for the acetone-water-sodium chloride system, and perform experiments to assess if there are usual challenges to the precipitation process.
 We will then seek a process design which integrates the precipitation and distillation process and perform a techno-economic analysis.
 (CBE juniors can work on this project in the summer and expand on it as a senior thesis project in 2019-20, if they wish to.)

 About the lab: The Behavioral Science for Policy Lab (BSPL), directed by Professor Elke Weber, connects the Andlinger Center for Energy and the Environment with the Woodrow Wilson School for Public Policy and the Psychology Department.
 As an interdisciplinary lab, BSPL brings together researchers with varied backgrounds in order to shed light on the psychological foundations of real-world decisions, with a focus on issues related to energy and the environment.
+Two different internships are available for Summer 2019:

 In this position, the intern will work on a major project focused on the deep and rapid decarbonization of India and the United States.
 The intern will assist in research efforts to model perceptions of and responses to energy policy and system change, and identify behavioral barriers to decarbonization.
 Depending on the intern’s skills and interests, they will gain expertise in the planning, design, and execution of large-scale cross-cultural research projects, data analysis using R, and the writing of research reports and scientific papers through close collaboration with BSPL postdocs and research staff.
 Some exposure to or experience with behavioral science research is preferred but not necessary.
 The internship will start in late May and last 8 weeks.